 Customer Service Update

-Galway County Council wishes to advise that public access to our offices is now restricted, in line with recent Covid-19 measures, to an appointment only service for exceptional circumstances where essential business can only be conducted in person.
+Galway County Council wishes to advise that public access to our offices is now open, in line with recent Covid-19 measures.

 Please contact the relevant service area as follows:Housing 091 509300Homeless Services 091 509203Planning 091 509308Local Enterprise Office 091 509090Motor Tax 091 509099 Motor Tax - Ballinasloe 091 509075Library 091 509388Other Services 091 509000